Follow the below steps to upgrade the Ambari version.

 For MySQL

-- Log into the MySQL server hosting the Ambari database.
+- Log in to the MySQL server hosting the Ambari database.

 mysql> use ambari;mysql> show tables lIKE 'groups';- The response is as follows.